uf-repro/blogdown-website-intro/README.md

 By the end of the workshop, participants will be able to:

--   describe the principles of Quarto documents
+-   create a basic website using Blogdown
--   create a basic website in Quarto
+-   host a website on GitHub Pages
 -   describe the workflow for continuous deployment
--   deploy a Quarto website using GitHub Actions
+-   deploy a Blogdown website using GitHub Actions